Your Guide to Catching Bay Area Rockfish from Shore

 When fishing from shore using a lure, in general you want to use a similar approach to bait.
 Try and fish as close to the bottom as possible - I like basically hopping my lures over the bottom repeatedly.
 You’ll get snagged up a lot, so try and use heavy tackle.

 In terms of hard baits, most people use some sort of jig, which can get pretty expensive.
 As a result, I like sticking with soft plastic setups.
-I like using the soft plastics on a Texas rig or jighead if I plan on covering a lot of water, or a high-low rig for a more finesse presentation.
-Probably my go-to soft plastic is the Big Hammer Swimbait, which is pretty easy to find and not particularly expensive (but really any swimbait shoould work):
+I like using the soft plastics on a Texas rig or jighead if I plan on covering a lot of water, or a dropshot rig for a more finesse presentation.
+Here are some of the swimbaits I use:

 Shrimp Fly